pcarbo/varbvs/README.md

 Copyright (c) 2012-2013, Peter Carbonetto.

-The varbvs source code repostiroy by
+The varbvs source code repository by
 [Peter Carbonetto](http://github.com/pcarbo) is free software: you can redistribute it under the terms of the
 [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
 All